AdobeDocs/workfront.en/help/workfront-proof/wp-work-proofsfiles/manage-your-work/view-progress-and-status-of-proof.md

 >[!NOTE]
 >
->&nbsp;The availability&nbsp;of these options depends on your rights on the *proof* (see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).
+>The availability of these options depends on your rights on the `proof` (see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).

 ![Stage_actions_menu.png](assets/stage-actions-menu-350x161.png)

-In the Summary section, you can also access the reviewer actions menus, provided you have edit rights on the *proof*.
+In the Summary section, you can also access the reviewer actions menus, provided you have edit rights on the `proof`.
 For more information, see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md).&nbsp;The Reviewer actions menu (1) appears when you hover over the Reviewer's details and allows you to:

 * Send a message to the reviewer (2)
-* Edit reviewer's details (3)- lets you edit the display name, *proof* role and email alert for that reviewer
+* Edit reviewer's details (3)- lets you edit the display name, `proof` role and email alert for that reviewer
-* Make them the owner of the *proof* (4)
+* Make them the owner of the `proof` (4)
 * Make them the primary decision maker (5)
-* Remove from the *proof* (6)
+* Remove from the `proof` (6)

 >[!NOTE]
 >
->&nbsp;The visibility of these options depends on your rights on the *proof* (see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).
+>The visibility of these options depends on your rights on the `proof` (see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).

 ![Reviewer_actions_menu.png](assets/reviewer-actions-menu-350x135.png)

 ### Proof Actions Menu

-Each *proof* also has a menu (1) that allows you to perform the below actions:
+Each `proof` also has a menu (1) that allows you to perform the below actions:

 * You can access the Proof details page (2)
-* Share the *proof* with other people (3)
+* Share the `proof` with other people (3)
 * Send a message to reviewers (4)
-* Create a new version of the *proof* (5)
+* Create a new version of the `proof` (5)
-* Copy the *proof* (6)
+* Copy the `proof` (6)
 * Download the original file (7)
-* Share *proof* links (8)
+* Share `proof` links (8)
 * Print comments (9)
-* Request an Excel summary of the *proof* (10)
+* Request an Excel summary of the `proof` (10)
-* Lock the *proof* (11)
+* Lock the `proof` (11)
-* Delete the *proof* (12)
+* Delete the `proof` (12)

 ![Proof_actions_menu__1_.png](assets/proof-actions-menu--1--350x158.png)

 >[!NOTE]
 >
->The availability of these options depends on your rights on the *proof* (see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).
+>The availability of these options depends on your rights on the `proof` (see [Proof Permissions Profiles in Workfront Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) and [Manage Proof Roles in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/share-proofs-and-files/manage-proof-roles.md)).

-For information about viewing *proof* progress and status within *Workfront*, see [Viewing Progress and Status](#viewingprogressandstatus) in [View the Progress and Status of a Proof in Workfront Proof](#).
+For information about viewing `proof` progress and status within `Workfront`, see [Viewing Progress and Status](#viewingprogressandstatus) in [View the Progress and Status of a Proof in Workfront Proof](#).

-For information about viewing progress and status in the *Desktop Proofing Viewer*, see [Review a Workflow in the proofing viewer](../../../workfront-proof/wp-work-proofsfiles/review-proofs-wpv/review-workflow.md).
+For information about viewing progress and status in the `Desktop Proofing Viewer`, see [Review a Workflow in the proofing viewer](../../../workfront-proof/wp-work-proofsfiles/review-proofs-wpv/review-workflow.md).